curioustorvald/Terrarum-sans-bitmap/README.md

 ### Parsing glyph widths for variable font sheets

 Width is encoded in binary number, on pixels.
-If you open the image, every glyph has vertical dots on their right side (to be exact, every (16k - 1)th pixel on x axis).
-Topmost dot represents 1.
+On the font image, every glyph has vertical dots on their right side (to be exact, every (16k - 1)th pixel on x axis).
+From top to bottom, each dot represents 1, 2, 4 and 8.
 For example, ASCII glyph 'C' has width of 9, 'W' has width of 11, " (double quote) has width of 6.

-### Implementing Korean writing system
+### Implementing the Korean writing system

-There are 10 sets of Hangul glyph pieces on the font.
+On this font, Hangul letters are printed by assemblying two or three letter pieces.
+There are 10 sets of Hangul letter pieces on the font.
 Top 6 are initials, middle 2 are medials, and bottom 2 are finals.
 On the rightmost side, there's eight assembled glyphs to help you with (assuming you have basic knowledge on the writing system).
 Top 6 tells you how to use 6 initials, and bottom 2 tells you how to use 2 finals.

 This is a Kotlin-like pseudocode for assembling the glyph: